TomWagg/supernova-feedback/README.md

 </p>

 <p align='center'>
   A companion to Wagg+2025, a paper investigating the impact of binary interactions on the temporal and spatial distribution of core-collapse supernova feedback.
+We include variations of our models across binary physics, initial conditions, metallicity, and galaxy parameters and develop an analytic model for subgrid feedback in future galaxy evolution simulations.
 </p>